-For sparse polynomials an iterated merge uses about 2s + t terms of storage where s is the size of the largest intermediate sum and t is the size of the objects being merged.
-If we always enlarge the buffers by an extra 50% then we can expect to use storage for about 3s terms on average.
-Quotient(s) and the remainder consume additional storage if they are needed.
-In our implementation they are generated as linked lists of large arrays where the first array in each list is pre-allocated global storage.
-This data is copied into new arrays to return the result(s).
+For sparse polynomials an iterated merge uses about 2nm terms of storage where nm is the size of the largest intermediate sum.
+If we always enlarge the buffers by 50% then we will use storage for about 3nm terms on average.
+Quotient(s) and the remainder require additional storage if they are needed.

-Divide and Conquer Merging - Geobuckets
+2.3 Divide and Conquer Merging - Geobuckets

 A well-known alternative to iterated merging is divide-and-conquer merging, which is often used for polynomial multiplication.
 Let f have n terms and let g have m terms.
-If we compute $\sum{i=1}^{n} f_i g$ by summing the first n/2 and the last n/2 summands recursively and adding their sums, then at most $C(n) \leq 2C(n/2) + nm - 1 \in O(nm \log n)$ monomial comparisons are required.
-The method is efficient because it tries to merge polynomials of approximately the same size.
+If we compute $\sum{i=1}^n f_i g$ by summing the first n/2 and the last n/2 summands recursively and adding their sums, then at most $C(n) \leq 2C(n/2) + nm - 1 \in O(nm \log n)$ monomial comparisons are required.
+The method is efficient because it merges polynomials of similar size.

 But how much memory is required?
-If each recursive call allocates memory for its own result then we can solve the same recurrence to find that $O(nm \log n)$ memory is needed.
+If each recursive call allocates memory for its own result then we can solve the same recurrence to find that $O(nm\log n)$ memory is needed.
 This is an order of magnitude larger than any possible result.
 Instead we could reuse a set of geometrically increasing buckets with $\{2m, 4m, \ldots, nm/2\}$ terms for polynomials that we are waiting to merge, plus two arrays with nm and nm/2 terms for polynomials that we are currently merging.
 This simple "geobucket" algorithm is described below.